 We had two texas cichlids, two convict cichlids, and a green terror in the tank. the convict cichlids laid eggs but the texas male ate all of them. then once the texas cichlids laid eggs the male killed all of the other fish including his mate and now we only have the texas cichlid male and about 200 babies.

 if anyone is interested in buying them i live near janesville, you would have to come and pick them up but if ur interested u can e-mail me

-The Red Eye Tetra Moenkhausia sanctaefilomenae is one of the most readily available tetras in the aquarium hobby.
-This is one aquarium fish that is now bred extensively in Asia for the hobby.
+The Red Eye Tetra Moenkhausia sanctaefilomenae is one of the most readily available tetras.
+This aquarium fish is now bred extensively in Asia for the hobby.
 A school of these characins makes for an interesting and lively aquarium.

-These tetras are very durable little fish and will be found in many tanks from the beginner to the more advanced fish keeper.
-They are very undemanding fish, and they are quite hardy and easy to breed.
-They are also very active but quite peaceful towards other fish, which makes them a wonderful addition to a community aquarium.
+These little tetras are very durable and will be found in tanks belonging to beginners as well as to more advanced fish keepers.
+They are very undemanding fish, quite hardy and easy to breed.
+These very active swimmers are also peaceful towards other fish, which makes them a wonderful addition to a community aquarium.

 They will be happiest if kept in a school of 5 or more of their own kind.
 A school will need an aquarium that is at least 15 gallons or larger with plenty of open space for swimming.
-They do prefer a darker gravel and some plant cover.
-But even though these are active fish with a good appetite, they will not touch the plants.
+They prefer a dark gravel and some plant cover.
+Even though these active fish have a good appetite, they will not touch the plants.

 Scientific Name: Moenkhausia sanctaefilomenae